DirectOutput/DirectOutput/README_BuildSetup.md

 configurations.
 The file naming makes these suitable for uploading to a simple flat directory structure on a Web server or other repository.

-The .msi files that come out of the Visual Studio build are complete, stand-alone MS Setup release bundles, containing all of the necessary files to perform a complete install.
-These can be posted for download as-is.
-A user simply downloads the file and double-clicks it, which will launch MS Setup and carry out the install.

-You can also, optionally, build a ZIP file containing the install set, for people who want to do the install by hand rather than using the .msi files.
-I'm not sure it's worth doing this any more, since the MSI is so much more reliable, but so far I've continued distributing the ZIPs out of habit.
-The main folder contains a script, **MakebinZip.bat**, that builds the .ZIP.
+How to build the ZIP files: The main folder contains a script, **MakebinZip.bat**, that builds the .ZIP.
 Run it from a CMD window after completing the Visual Studio build.
 You'll need a command-line ZIP tool somewhere on your path, named ZIP.EXE.
-The script takes two arguments, selecting the binaries by the architecture and build
+The script takes three arguments, selecting the binaries by the architecture and build configuration, with a third argument giving a short identifier tag (I use my initials) to embed in the filenames, to help identify their source if you distribute them online.
-configuration:

 ```
-MakeZip x86 debug
+MakeZip x86 debug mjr
-MakeZip x86 release
+MakeZip x86 release mjr
-MakeZip x64 debug
+MakeZip x64 debug mjr
-MakeZip x64 release
+MakeZip x64 release mjr

 ```

-**If you're checking any changes into git,** always close Visual Studio before doing your final commit.
-Visual Studio sometimes postpones writing changes to the project and solution files (among others) until you exit, no matter how many times you hit Save All.